Draud-Egomann/BlazorRazdenTemplate/README.md

-# Blazor Web App Template
+# Blazor Radzen Web App Template

-This is a template for a Blazor Web App with a Docker Compose configuration also splitting the database and the application.
+This is a template for a Blazor Web App using the Radzen Blazor Components Library.
+The project is configured to run with a Docker Compose configuration also splitting the database and the application.

 ## Prerequisites